EliaTogni/Univault/Classes/Simulation.md

 # Statistical Analysis of Simulated Data
 Either by generating or by building a simulation model, we are now able to produce valid outputs for random variables even with unknown structure.

 When we get the cumulative distribution function of a random variable, we basically have everything about it.
 So we will now focus on the measurement of some parameters of this distribution.
-We know that for undestanding a random variable, we need the distribution function but we can still be satisfied by some other parameters that may be enough for supporting our decisions.
+We know that to undestand a random variable we need the distribution function but we can still be satisfied by some other parameters that may be enough to support our decisions.

 ## Estimators and Interval Estimates
 The expected value $\Theta$ is one of the things we need the most but there is no way to compute it from a simulated variable: we can only compute it from the random variables that we know theoretically.
 We can, however, compute an approximation $\tilde{\Theta}$ of it, that we try to understand from the data.
 That is what we call an **estimate**.
 And how can we move from a set of  measurement to an estimate?
 We obviously apply a function, called an **estimator**.

 We are interested in what we define as **unbiased and reliable estimators**.
-Unbiased means that if we draw $n$ random values from our random variable and compute a function of them, the result is still a random value.
-If its expected value it is matching the theoretical value we are looking for, the estimator is unbiased.
+If we draw $n$ random values from our random variable and compute a function of them, the result is still a random value.
+If the expected value of this random variable is matching the theoretical value we are looking for, then the estimator is unbiased.

 One of the most important and basics estimators is the **sample mean**, a function that we can apply to the data and estimate the expected value: